 The Organization's consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (US GAAP).
-The Financial Accounting Standards Board (FASB) has established the Accounting Standards Codification (ASC) as the sole source of authoritative US GAAP.

 Principles of Consolidation

 The consolidated financial statements include the accounts of Siloam Health and its wholly owned subsidiaries, Siloam Health Services, LLC and Siloam Health Clinics, LLC.
 All significant intercompany balances and transactions have been eliminated in consolidation.